XenHat/Kemono-Body-Script/README.md

 This is a from-scratch, compatible and open-source implementation of the body script used in the Utilizator Kemono body (and other mods for it)

+**WARNING**

+Use of this script/product is only licensed for legal owners of the [UTILIZATOR Kemono body](https://marketplace.secondlife.com/p/UTILIZATOR-Kemono/6070005).
+If you did not purchase the **Kemono body**, this script isn't for you.

+I do not condone or endorse the use of this script in any other way, nor will I provide any kind of help/service if you do not own the **Kemono Body**.

+Proof of ownership will be asked and required if you request services about this product.

 **Why?**

-  - I was not satisfied with the stock script included in the Kemono body
+  - I was not satisfied with the stock script included in the Kemono body.
   - At the time (June 2017), it was impossible to combine the Starbright Fitted Kemono Torso and the Utilizator Kemono body into a single linkset.
-  - Some people said I shouldn't bother because I could never achieve something better than the stock script
+  - To prove (myself and others) that I could do it.
-  - I am easily bored and I can't sit still doing nothing
+  - I am easily bored and I can't sit still doing nothing.

   **Current Status**